Connecting Students to Agriculture

 Partners Make It Possible — Thank You!

 The BC School Fruit & Vegetable Nutritional Program (BCSFVNP) would not be the success it is today without the continued support of our partners in the agricultural industry.
-With their efforts and teamwork, we are reaching over half a million BC students who enjoy the taste of fresh fruits and vegetables.
+With their efforts and teamwork, we are reaching over half a million BC students who enjoy the taste of fresh fruits, vegetables, dairy and egg products.
 Together, we will keep spreading the word to teachers and their students about BC agriculture and the benefits of healthy eating.

 BC Ministry of Agriculture and Food